ScottyVG/ScottVanGilder.com/content/blog/2025-10-23-everyday-scripts-that-actually-save-time.md

 ## Everyday Scripts That Actually Save Time

-I've been collecting small productivity hacks for years, and recently came across [Evan Hahn's excellent post](https://evanhahn.com/scripts-i-wrote-that-i-use-all-the-time/) about his personal toolkit.
-It got me thinking about my own collection of everyday utilities—the boring, unglamorous aliases and functions that quietly make everything flow better.
+I've been collecting small productivity hacks for years, building up a personal toolkit of everyday utilities—the boring, unglamorous aliases and functions that quietly make everything flow better.

-Unlike Evan's approach of creating standalone scripts, I've gravitated toward zsh aliases and functions that live in my shell configuration.
+I've gravitated toward zsh aliases and functions that live in my shell configuration rather than standalone scripts.
 These aren't groundbreaking innovations.
 They're solutions to tiny daily frictions that compound over time.
 The 5-second annoyance that happens 20 times a day.
 The three-command sequence you type constantly.
 The navigation patterns that become muscle memory.

 After a decade of refining my shell environment, here's what actually stuck and why I chose aliases over scripts.